gregdek/logictest/README.md

 ## PROJECT01 DETAILS

-Project01 is a test project with sequencer only data.
+Project01 is a test project with 4 tracks of sequencer only data.
 No audio tracks have been recorded for it.
-The save options:
+The initial save options:

 * "Organize my project as a:
  * Folder